Get Your Business Noticed With These 5 Powerful Principles

-Think of your blog like one of those old-fashioned manual water pumps.
+Think of your content marketing efforts as one of those old-fashioned manual water pumps.
 You have to pump like crazy for quite a while to get the first drop of water to drizzle out.
 But once it starts coming, you can keep it flowing with just a minimal effort.
-You’ve heard the old expression, “priming the pump?”
-That’s where it comes from.
-To get your blog noticed, you need to prime the pump.
+You've heard the old expression, "priming the pump?"
+That's where it comes from.
+To get real traction from content marketing, you need to prime the pump.

 Once you get things started, be disciplined and keep it flowing.
 Keep your momentum.

-Stay Steady As You Learn and Get Your Blog Noticed
+Stay Steady As You Learn and Get Your Business Noticed Online

 The next time your inbox has your mind spinning with expert advice, step away and come back to these 5 simple principles.
 Use them as a benchmark to decide what you should focus on next.
 They’ll keep you on track and provide clarity in those times of frustration.